Q: Why are you called “the bearman”?

 Q: What is the best airport to fly into?

-fly into Salt Lake City, Utah or Jackson, Wyoming. and then drive
+A: Most guests and visitors fly into (BZN–Gallatin Field) Bozeman, Montana, but a few fly into Salt Lake City, Utah or Jackson, Wyoming. and then drive north.

 Q: Can you send us a brochure?

-A: As of January 2005 I stopped printing brochure's.
+A: Sorry no. As of January 2005 I stopped printing brochure’s.
 100% of my business is obtained from this web site or repeat clients.

 Q: Do you offer overnight backpacking tours or just day trips?